tomkat-cr/data_lakehouse_local_stack/README.md

 It was forked from the [Data Lakehouse 101](https://github.com/alejogm0520/lakehouses-101-pycon2024) repository made by [Alejandro Gómez Montoya](https://github.com/alejogm0520).

-For more information or to contribute to the project, visit [Data Lakehouse 101 on GitHub](https://github.com/tomkat-cr/lakehouses-101-pycon2024).
+For more information or to contribute to the project, visit [Data Lakehouse Local Stack on GitHub](https://github.com/tomkat-cr/data_lakehouse_local_stack).

 Happy Coding!